 This step is crucial for protecting yourself from scams and ensuring your mover meets global standards.
 A legitimate international moving company must be properly licensed and insured.
 For moves originating in the US, you’ll want to confirm they have a license from the Federal Maritime Commission (FMC), which regulates ocean-based shipping.
 Many top-tier international movers are also members of recognized industry associations like FIDI (Fédération Internationale des Déménageurs Internationaux) or the International Association of Movers (IAM).
 These certifications show that the company adheres to strict ethical and operational standards, giving you an extra layer of confidence that your move is in good hands.

-Gauge Their Customer Service
+Get a Feel for Their Customer Service

 From your very first interaction, pay close attention to the company’s customer service.
 Are they responsive, professional, and willing to answer all of your questions clearly?
 A good international mover should act as your guide, explaining the process, outlining costs transparently, and providing a dedicated point of contact.
 Be wary of any company that is hard to reach or gives vague answers about pricing.
 You should feel supported, not stressed.
 Don’t hesitate to give them a call to see how they handle your inquiries.
 This initial conversation is often a great indicator of the service you’ll receive throughout your move.

-Understand Your Insurance Options
+Ask About Your Insurance Options

 While professional movers take every precaution, an international journey is long, and things can happen.
 That’s why understanding your insurance options is so important.
 Your moving company should be able to clearly explain the different types of coverage they offer.
 Typically, you’ll have a choice between basic liability coverage, which is minimal, and full-value protection, which offers more comprehensive coverage for repair or replacement.
 Ask for the policy details in writing and make sure you understand what’s covered, what the deductibles are, and how to file a claim if needed.
 This isn’t just a formality; it’s your financial safety net.